Caah542/Caah542/README.md

-# Hi there, I'm Carol! 👋
+# Hi there, i'm Carol!

 ## 🚀 About Me